mcejp/ascii-posts/posts/Documenting-projects.md

 - Projects evolve, so any documentation that cannot be trivially updated is doomed to be obsolete
-- Your best chance of keeping docs up to date is to make them part of the source code -- same as your [changelog](https://keepachangelog.com/)
+- Your best chance of keeping docs up to date is to make them part of the source code -- just like your [changelog](https://keepachangelog.com/)
 - API docs should be extracted from the source code and incorporated within a *human-designed* overall structure.